jolonf/Buddy/docs/SPEC_V2.0_Folder_View.md

     *   **Sidebar:** Hosts the new `FolderView`.
     *   **Content:** Hosts the existing chat interface (likely the current `ContentView` structure, possibly renamed or refactored).
 *   **Folder View (New: `FolderView.swift`):**
-    *   **Initial State:** When no folder is selected (e.g., first launch, or persisted bookmark fails), the sidebar should display a prominent, centered "Select Project Folder" button.
+    *   **Initial State:** When no folder is selected (e.g., first launch, or persisted bookmark fails), the sidebar displays a standard placeholder view (e.g., using `ContentUnavailableView`) indicating no folder is selected and offering a button to select one.
     *   **Active State:** Once a folder is successfully selected and accessed, the sidebar displays a hierarchical tree view of its contents.
         *   **Tree Items:** Each item represents a file or folder.
-        *   **Expansion:** Folders are expandable/collapsible (e.g., using `DisclosureGroup`).
+        *   **Expansion:** Folders are expandable/collapsible (e.g., using `List` with a `children` key path).
         *   **Icons:** Standard SF Symbols will be used initially (e.g., `folder` for directories, `doc` for files).
         *   **Sorting:** Within each directory level, items are sorted alphabetically, with folders listed before files.
-        *   **Selection:** Selecting an item in the tree has no effect in Phase 2.
+        *   **Selection:** Selecting an item in the tree updates a published `@Published var selectedItem: FileSystemItem?` property in the `FolderViewModel`.
+This allows other views (like a file content view) to observe and react to the selection.
 *   **"Select Project Folder" Button:**
-    *   Located within the `FolderView` (visible when no folder is active).
+    *   Located within the `FolderView` (visible as part of the initial/empty state view).
     *   Triggers a system file open panel configured to select directories only.

 **4. Core Functionality**

 *   **Folder Selection:**
-    *   Utilize `NSOpenPanel` (on macOS) to allow the user to choose a directory.
+    *   Utilize SwiftUI's `.fileImporter` modifier to allow the user to choose a directory.
 *   **Persistence:**
-    *   Upon successful folder selection via `NSOpenPanel`, generate security-scoped bookmark data from the chosen folder's URL.
+    *   Upon successful folder selection via `.fileImporter`, generate security-scoped bookmark data from the chosen folder's URL.
     *   Store this bookmark `Data` persistently using `@AppStorage` (e.g., key: `"selectedFolderBookmarkData"`).
     *   On application launch, attempt to retrieve the bookmark `Data` from `@AppStorage`.
     *   If `Data` exists, attempt to resolve it back to a URL using `URL(resolvingBookmarkData:options:relativeTo:bookmarkDataIsStale:)`.
 Handle potential errors and stale bookmarks (e.g., by clearing the stored data and showing the "Select Folder" button).